 Please don’t think that past mistakes will keep you out of college.
 I have worked with students who made all kinds of mistakes.
 When they didn’t try to hide them, but used them as stepping stone to growth, they were quite successful in the admission process.

 Dr. Shapiro is a licensed psychologist and college counselor who works with students and their families at her office in West Newton, MA.
-Her services include matching students to colleges, providing support as the application process proceeds, and giving a second opinion when there is confusion about college options.
 She spent 16 years as chair of the Counseling Dept. at Newton North High School and is a former president of the New England Association for College Admission Counseling.